1LaoWangYinCang/BaoBiFenXianFeng/README.md

-# BaoBiFenXianFeng
+# Daily Digital Information

-BaoBiFenXianFeng is dedicated to promoting professional fight fighting equipment so that people can purchase the best fight fighting equipment efficiently and effectively in their daily lives.
-At the same time can learn the basic knowledge of fighting boxing, but also can record the fighting boxing match at that time the situation and the score.

-Our app shows a full range of fighting gear, including boxing gloves, fight training equipment, fight protection, boxing fighting dress up and other fighting gear.
-These categories of complete sports racing equipment can meet the user's selection and procurement.

-Our app introduces the basic knowledge of fight fight, so that you can know more about fight fight and fall in love with this sport.
-At the same time, it also introduces the function of recording the fighting record.
-You can record your favorite fighting match, record the score and situation at that time, and share the joy of victory to others.

-Combat equipment, beginner's choice, fist power strike!
+Daily Digital Information is dedicated to the exchange and sharing of daily digital currency information, so that people can timely understand digital currency information, real-time news, industry information and other information in their daily life.

+You can get the market information of various digital currencies in real time.
+At the same time, you can easily book digital currency lectures.

+You can also express your opinions on digital currency in the topic circle and exchange your ideas with others.

+You can also put forward your own opinions on hot news and information, share news and information, collect valuable news and praise articles you think are good.

+Daily access to the latest digital currency information.

-If you have any questions, please contact us as follows :uirxg7@163.com
+If you have any questions, please contact us as follows :seeteqgbun@hotmail.com